-In 2016, there were 0 resident workers who caught public transport to work (train, bus, tram or ferry) in King Island Council area, compared with 528 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 0 resident workers who caught public transport to work (train, bus, tram or ferry) in the King Island Council area, compared with 540 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the resident workers in King Island Council area shows that 0.0% used public transport, while 65.6% used a private vehicle, compared with 2.9% and 71.9% respectively in Tasmania.
+Analysis of the method of travel to work of the resident workers in the King Island Council area shows that 0% used public transport, while 67.1% used a private vehicle, compared with 3.0% and 72.5% respectively in Tasmania.

-The major differences between the method of travel to work of the resident workers of King Island Council area and Tasmania were:
+The major differences between the method of travel to work of the resident workers in the King Island Council area and the Tasmania workforce were:

-- A larger percentage of resident workers travelled to work by Worked at home (12.7% compared to 4.7%)
+- A larger percentage of resident workers who worked at home (12.7% compared to 4.7%)

-- A smaller percentage of resident workers travelled to work by Car, as driver (59.1% compared to 65.3%)
+- A smaller percentage of resident workers who travelled by car, as driver (59.1% compared to 65.3%)

-- A smaller percentage of resident workers travelled to work by Bus (0.0% compared to 2.9%)
+- A smaller percentage of resident workers who travelled by bus (0% compared to 2.9%)

-- A smaller percentage of resident workers travelled to work by Did not go to work (9.2% compared to 11.7%)
+- A smaller percentage of resident workers who did not go to work (9.2% compared to 11.7%)

-The largest changes in the method of travel of work of the resident workers in King Island Council area between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in the King Island Council area between 2011 and 2016 were: